Table of Contents

 The migration workflow in IDM is strictly sequential and consists of several key stages.

 After finalization, the project is considered complete.
 The target schema becomes “clean” — it contains only the migrated data and structures, with no residual migration artifacts.
-It is no longer possible to resume migration using the same control schema.
+Migration cannot be resumed using the same control schema.

 NOTE: The migration runs in the background using pg_cron and continues performing iterations until it is manually stopped.
 Closing the graphical interface or browser does not stop the migration process.